 We visited the Wetterlings Factory in Storvik, Sweden in August 2011 where we met up with CEO at the time Julia Kalthoff for a guided tour.
-We found the historic factory not only well organised with a modern approach to production but there's an atmosphere steeped in tradition, history and a clear pride in the products they make.
+We found the historic factory not only well organised with a modern approach to production but there was an atmosphere steeped in tradition, history and a clear pride in the products they make.

 Since 2007 Wetterlings has been owned by Gabriel Brånby, who from 1985 to 2009, owned and managed Gränsfors Bruk AB.
 He sold Gränsfors Bruk in 2009 to his sons Adam and Daniel Brånby.
 It will be Adam and Daniel who will oversee the managment of the Storvik Forge